h2oai/sparkling-water/examples/README.md

   nrow(compare)
   plot( compare[,1:2] )
   ```
+---
+<a name="Hadoop"></a>
 # Sparkling Water on Hadoop

 Compatiable Hadoop Distribution: CDH4, ~~CDH5~~, and HDP2.1

 ## Install on Hadoop

-- To install on your Hadoop Cluster clone the git repository and make a build:
+1. To install on your Hadoop Cluster, clone the git repository and make a build:

 ```
 git clone https://github.com/0xdata/sparkling-water.git